Gagan-s1mple/Remote-Desktop-Controller-Using-Python/README.md

  *Import Socket Library
 	To use a socket object in your program, start off by importing the socket library.
 No need to install it with a package manager, it comes out of the box with Python.

+To establish a connection between client and server, we need to create socket objects.
+In Python, we can do this using the socket module.

+# Create a socket object for the client
+client_socket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
+2. Opening and Closing Connections
+Once we have initialized socket objects, we can proceed to open a connection, send and receive data, and finally, close the connection.

+# Connect to a specified IP and port
+client_socket.connect(('0.0.0.0', 8080))

+# Sending data (this method can be called multiple times)
+client_socket.sendall(b'Hello, server!')

+# Close the socket connection to stop data transmission
+client_socket.close()